Offside (2006 Iranian film): Cast

+Production

+Offside was filmed over 38 days and has a runtime similar to that of an actual football match, at just over 90 minutes.
+In order to get approval for filming in time for the Iran-Bahrain qualifying game, Panahi submitted a fake script under his assistant's name to the Ministry of Guidance.
+Several scenes in Offside were filmed at the actual Iran-Bahrain qualifying match, meaning that the script was often edited in real time to match events unfolding at the game.

+Inspiration

+Panahi originally came up with the idea for the film after a football game several years before 2006, where his own daughter snuck into the stadium in defiance of Iranian law.

 Reception

+Box office

+For the film's opening, it was screened in five theaters and grossed $18,003.

+Worldwide, the filmed grossed a total of $437,055, with the majority coming from international revenue.

 Critical response

 The film received very positive reviews from critics.
 Offside has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 85 reviews, and an average rating of 8/10.
 The website's critical consensus states:"A spirited film that explores gender politics with comedy, intelligence, and a variety of interesting characters".
 Metacritic assigned the film a weighted average score of 85 out of 100, based on 25 critics, indicating "universal acclaim".

 Top ten lists

 The film appeared on several critics' top ten lists of the best films of 2007.